srseidel/atrocitee-astro/Docs/Atrocitee-MVP-Phase1-Foundation.md

   1. **Database Layer**: Supabase RLS policies control what data users can access based on their role
   2. **Application Layer**: Server-side middleware controls which routes/pages users can access This combined approach provides comprehensive security by protecting both data and UI components
+  - A `SECURITY DEFINER` function is used to bypass RLS when checking admin roles, avoiding circular permission dependencies

 ## Success Criteria